nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Subnets
 ~~~~~~~~~~

 Subnets are gone.
-Instead GIDCollections should be used to organize neurons.
+Instead NodeCollections should be used to organize neurons.

   +---------------------------------------------+---------------------------------------+
   | NEST 2.x                                    | NEST 3.0                              |